 An LP may be needed to diagnose and treat some types of cancer.
 CSF can be removed and tested for cancer cells.
 Chemotherapy can be given directly into the cerebrospinal space during an LP to treat some types of cancer.
 An LP can also be used to diagnose other medical problems, such as meningitis and multiple sclerosis (MS).

 How is the procedure done?

-- You will be instructed to either lie on your side in a fetal position in bed or you will sit on the edge of your bed and rest your chest, arms and head on a tray or chair that has been placed in front of you, with your feet dangling off the bed.
+- You will be told to either lie on your side or you will sit on the edge of your bed and rest your chest, arms, and head on a tray or chair that has been placed in front of you, with your feet dangling off the bed.

 - Once you are comfortable, your provider will feel your back to find the best place to place the lumbar puncture needle.
 It is important to stay still during this time unless you are told to move.
 Once your provider has found where to place the needle, the area will be marked with a marker or with a piece of plastic to make an indent in the skin.

 - Your provider will put on sterile (very clean) gloves.
 The area is cleaned with soap to prevent any germs from entering the CSF.
 You will have a sterile drape placed on your back to cover the area not needed for the lumbar puncture.